My Father Knew Charles Ives

 My Father Knew Charles Ives is an orchestral triptych by the American composer John Adams.
 The work was commissioned by the San Francisco Symphony.
 It was first performed by the San Francisco Symphony under the direction of Michael Tilson Thomas at the Louise M. Davies Symphony Hall on April 30, 2003.
+The composer describes the piece as a musical autobiography, as it reflects on his life, career, and fatherhood.

 Composition

 Background

 John Adams composed My Father Knew Charles Ives in 2003 as a musical autobiography and as a homage to the early 20th-century American composer Charles Ives, who has been one of Adams's major musical influences.
 Adams's father Carl Adams did not actually know Charles Ives, but the composer observed many similarities between the two men's lives, and between their lives and his own.
 In the score program notes, Adams wrote: